nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 associated with the `param`.
 For instance, `/date` will cause `CreateLedgerCommand` instance to set the date of the newly created ledger.
 * `CommandHandler` in turn uses `ParamChecker` to verify validity of inputs before setting.

+__Design decisions__
+* The handling of parameters throughout the various features of the software have alot of common key features, including logic, input class (`CommandPacket`) and error cases.
+Therefore we abstracted out the common behavior into an abstract class called `ParamHandler`, whereby the other `CommandHandler` classes inherit from.
+* Along the same philosophy, we designed the `ParamChecker` singleton class to consolidate a plethora of error handling methods whereby other `CommandHandlers` can use.
+This is fit for the software since many of the features share strong similarities in the handling of errors and exceptions.
+    * The alternative implementation, which is to implement logic of features independently of one another, would result in duplication of code and lack of common error-handling policy.

 <!-- @@author-->

 <div style="page-break-after: always;"></div>